 There's no doubt that grilling is a big part of U.S. culture, but there's growing evidence that this method can cause you to ingest cancer-causing chemicals like heterocyclic amines (HCAs), advanced glycation end products (AGEs) and polycyclic aromatic hydrocarbons (PAHs).
 Following the steps below will help you lower your chances of ingesting these carcinogens that may form during grilling:

-- Make sure that you grill the fish under indirect heat so it will not burn right away.
-I highly recommend using a grilling basket for the fish to flip it easier and prevent it from sticking to the main grill.24
+• Make sure that you grill the fish under indirect heat so it will not burn right away.
+I highly recommend using a grilling basket for the fish to flip it easier and prevent it from sticking to the main grill.25

-- If any char marks remain, remove them before eating.
-When cleaning, use a nylon-bristle brush or balls of tin foil instead of brush wires, which may stick to your grill and injure your mouth and throat next time you use your grill again.
+• If any char marks remain, remove them before eating.
+When cleaning, use a nylon-bristle brush or balls of aluminum foil instead of brush wires, which may stick to your grill and injure your mouth and throat the next time you use your grill.

 Make Your Own Wasabi Massage Oil to Help Promote Healthy Skin

-Aside from just being a popular condiment, you can create your own wasabi massage oil that can help improve blood circulation, soothe stiff muscles and make your skin feel alive.
-Below is the list of ingredients you'll need:25,26
+Aside from just being a popular condiment, you can use wasabi to create your own massage oil that can help improve blood circulation, soothe stiff muscles and make your skin feel alive.
+Below is the list of ingredients you'll need:26,27

-Note: Make sure not to put the massage oil on cuts, scrapes or burns as the wasabi can sting.
+Note: Do not put the massage oil on cuts, scrapes or burns as the wasabi can sting.

 Despite the Promising Benefits of Wasabi, Too Much of It May Not Be Good You